 Depending on the location of the injury in the nervous system, patients typically present with increased frequency, nocturia, urinary incontinence/urgency, urinary tract infection and urinary retention.
-Bladder may be hyperreflexic, hyporeflexic or areflexic with impaired to no sensation 3.
+The bladder may be hyperreflexic, hyporeflexic or areflexic with impaired to no sensation 3.

 - sensory neurogenic bladder: posterior columns of the spinal cord or afferent tracts leading from the bladder

 - motor paralytic bladder: damage to motor neurons of the bladder

 - uninhibited neurogenic bladder: incomplete spinal cord lesions above S2 or cerebral cortex or cerebropontine axis lesions

-- reflex neurogenic bladder: complete spinal cord lesions above S2 - may lead to pine cone bladder
+- reflex neurogenic bladder: complete spinal cord lesions above S2 - may lead to pine cone (Christmas tree) bladder

 - autonomous neurogenic bladder: conus or cauda equina lesions